-The undergraduate Interdisciplinary Studies (IDS) program is designed to allow students to develop plans of study with themes that suit their individual interests and needs.
-When a traditional degree path will not adequately prepare a student for their career goals, IDS offers a way of customizing a plan of study using both intercollege and interdepartmental combinations of courses.
-Before students are accepted into the program, they must work with an advisory committee to develop their own program requirements, drawing from at least two academic areas.
+The undergraduate Interdisciplinary Studies (IDS) program, also known as 3D, is designed to allow students to develop plans of study with themes that suit their individual interests and needs.
+When a traditional degree path will not adequately prepare a student for their academic and career goals, IDS offers a way of customizing a plan of study using combinations of disciplines.
+Before students are accepted into the program, they must work with advising staff to identify their program requirements, drawing from at least three academic areas.